Table of Contents

 What causes an undescended testicle?

 Most of the time, the cause of an undescended testicle is unknown.
 Some babies have retractile testes.
 This is caused when a muscle reflex pulls the testicle up out of the scrotum.
 Other babies may have a testicle that is too small to locate by exam.
 A baby may be missing one or both testicles completely.
-This is caused by a developmental problem during pregnancy.
+This is caused by a developmental issue during pregnancy.

 How is an undescended testicle diagnosed?